mbakhoff/class-generator/readme.md

 The student uses a fixed class template to generate different random classes until something passes the automatic tests.
 You will have to fix the application so it will correctly load the class template from the classpath.

 The application uses the standard maven directory layout.
 The code is in *src/main/java* and resources are in *src/main/resources*.
 When the application is packaged by maven, the resources are automatically included in the resulting jar file.

 1. clone this github repository and open it in the ide.
 2. implement ClassGenerator#getStream so that the template.txt is loaded from the classpath.
 3. open the command line and navigate to the project.
-4. run *mvn clean package* (this will compile the code and generate a jar).
+4. run *mvn clean package* (this will compile the code and package the jar).
 5. run the *generator.ClassGenerator* from command line. the classpath should contain the class-generator jar from *target* and commons-io from *target/dependency*.